-The good weather in the province of Alicante all year round (and the weather in Benidorm even better), makes the Costa Blanca the preferred destination for many people to enjoy a few days on some of the best beaches in Spain.
+The good climate of the province of Alicante all year round (and the weather in Benidorm even better), makes the Costa Blanca the preferred destination for many people to enjoy a few days of some of the best beaches in Spain.

-We start, of course, with the beaches of Benidorm.
-Benidorm beaches .
-It is clear that these are some of the best beaches in Alicante.
+We start, as it couldn’t be otherwise, with the beaches of Benidorm.
+It’s evident that these are some of the best beaches in Alicante.
 As we told you in the other post, between Levante, Poniente, Mal Pas, Tio Ximo and Almadrava we find different coves and beaches for all tastes.

 Unbeatable to enjoy them from bungalows or plots in a campsite in Benidorm.
-They have always been a tourist attraction among the beaches of Alicante (Spain) and a symbol of the Valencian Community.
+They have always been the tourist attraction among the beaches of Alicante (Spain) and a symbol of the Valencian Community.

-We recommend you our post of What to do in Benidorm, for when you finish your visit to the beach.
-Oh, and don’t forget Benidorm Island.
-You can also swim there.
+We recommend our post on What to do in Benidorm, for when you finish your visit to the beach.
+Oh, and don’t forget about Benidorm Island.
+You can swim there too.

 2. La Granadella Beach

-In Javea is a nominated for the best beach in Alicante for its sand and turquoise waters.
-A real paradise and a marine reserve next to a natural park.
+In Jávea, you’ll find one nominated as the best of Alicante’s beaches for its sand and turquoise waters.
+A true paradise and a marine reserve next to a natural park.

-It is only 220 meters wide and is completely surrounded by pine trees.
-The photos speak for themselves… It is one of the best sandy beaches in Alicante, which appears in more advertisements in the Valencian Community.
+It’s only 220 meters wide and completely surrounded by pine trees.
+The photos speak for themselves… It’s one of the best beaches in Alicante, appearing in more advertisements for the Valencian Community.

 3. Racó del Conill

-In Villajoyosa, this charming little cove is suitable for naturism.
-Completely isolated, with no services nearby, you will feel part of the environment.
-A real pleasure and one of the best beaches in Alicante for snorkelling.
+In Villajoyosa, this small charming cove is suitable for naturism.
+Completely isolated, without nearby services, you’ll feel part of the surroundings.
+A true pleasure and one of the best beaches in Alicante for snorkeling.

 4. El Portet Cove

-Located on the coast of Moraira, this 350 metre long cove is a perfect destination for families.
-If you visit it, better not in July or August if you are looking for peace and quiet.
-In summer it is a very popular area and you will not enjoy it in the same way.
+Located on the coast of Moraira, this 350-meter long cove is the perfect destination for families.
+If you visit, it’s better not to be in July or August if you’re looking for tranquility.
+In summer it’s a very popular area and you won’t enjoy it the same way.

 5. Albir Beach

-We advise you to bring your booties to this quiet pebble beach in Alfaz del Pi to enjoy it to the fullest.
-In addition to its wide range of restaurants, do not miss the opportunity to rent a skate, make a small excursion with kayaks or get started in SUP.
+We advise you to bring water shoes to this quiet pebble beach in Alfaz del Pi to enjoy it to the fullest.
+In addition to its great dining options, don’t miss the opportunity to rent a pedal boat, take a short kayak excursion or try SUP.

 6. San Juan Beach

 To enjoy it all year round.
 A large beach that goes from Cabo de las Huertas to El Campello.
-Bars, restaurants, shops… Very easy to get to with the TRAM – Alicante Tram, which has several stops along the beach.
+Bars, restaurants, shops… Very easy to reach by TRAM – Alicante Tram, which has several stops along the beach.

 7. Carabassí

-Carabassí beach has no promenade, so you have the feeling of being surrounded by nature and being “a bit wild”.
-It belongs to the municipality of Elche and is one of the most beautiful beaches in Alicante and perfect for those getaways for couples.
+Carabassí beach doesn’t have a promenade, giving you the feeling of being surrounded by nature and being “a bit wild”.
+It belongs to the municipality of Elche and is one of the most beautiful beaches in Alicante, perfect for couple getaways.

-Being very close to Santa Pola, the occupation of the area is high in summer.
-However, the temperature of the sea, a little cooler than in other areas of the Costa Blanca and the province, makes people always repeat.
+Being very close to Santa Pola, the area is highly occupied in summer.
+However, the sea temperature, slightly cooler than in other areas of the Costa Blanca and the province, makes people always come back.

 8. Tabarca Beach

-We recommend Tabarca Island as a day trip.
-From the port of Benidorm, there are excursions during all the summer months so that you can spend a different day on the island.
+We recommend the Island of Tabarca as a day trip.
+From the port of Benidorm, there are excursions during all summer months for you to spend a different day on the island.

 Imagine yourself on a small beach or cove with crystal clear waters.
-Snorkel and enjoy the seabed, as the waters are calm.
-You’ll look like you’re in a beer commercial…
+Go snorkeling and enjoy the seabed, as the waters are calm.
+It will seem like you’re in a beer commercial…

-In Calpe, with the Peñón de Ifach in the background, this beach between cliffs is one of the favourites in the surrounding area.
-It has a large number of shops and restaurants on its promenade, so people choose it to spend a whole day.
+In Calpe, with the Peñón de Ifach in the background, this beach between cliffs is one of the favorites in the surrounding area.
+It has a large number of shops and restaurants on its promenade, which is why people choose it to spend an entire day.

 10. El Xarco Beach

-El Xarco or El Charco beach in Villajoyosa is one of the dog friendly beaches in Alicante.
-It is a fairly quiet gravel beach compared to the previous ones.
-200 meters long to enjoy alone or with our best friends.
+El Xarco or El Charco beach in Villajoyosa is one of the dog-friendly beaches in Alicante.
+It’s a gravel beach that’s quite quiet compared to the previous ones.
+200 meters in length to enjoy alone or with our best friends.

-Cala del Racó del Corb or also called Cala El Collao is one of the most beautiful coves on the Costa Blanca and a strong candidate for the best beach in Alicante.
-And when you see it, it will seem like you’re in the Phi Phi Islands as it has views that will leave you with your mouth open, it has a special charm for its turquoise waters.
+Cala del Racó del Corb, also called Cala El Collao, is one of the most beautiful coves on the Costa Blanca and a strong candidate for the best beach in Alicante.
+When you see it, it will seem like you’re in the Phi Phi Islands as it has views that will leave you open-mouthed, with a special charm due to its turquoise waters.

-You can snorkel or scuba dive or if you prefer before swimming you can practice climbing in the Mascarat ravine, very close to this cove you will also find the Mascarat beach.
-This cove is located between Altea and Calpe in the Mascarat ravine, it is difficult to access, to access it you have to go to the village of Mascarat, how to get to the access down?
+You can practice snorkeling or scuba diving, or if you prefer, before taking a swim, practice climbing in the Mascarat ravine.
+Very close to this cove, you’ll also find Mascarat beach.
+This cove is located between Altea and Calpe in the Mascarat ravine, it’s difficult to access.
+To get there, you’ll have to go to El Mascarat Village.
+How to get to the descent access?

-Finally, we present you this cove of transparent waters.
+Finally, we present you this cove with transparent waters.
 Cala Moraig is located in Benitatchell, north of Alicante.

-The access is a bit complicated, with slopes of more than 20% slope.
-But then you can enjoy the cove and the Cova dels Arcs.
-Another incredible cave where you can take pictures, just like the Cova Tallada in Jávea / Dénia.
+Access is a bit complicated, with slopes of more than 20% gradient.
+But afterwards, you can enjoy the cove and the Cova dels Arcs.
+Another incredible cave where you can take photos, just like the Cova Tallada of Jávea / Dénia.
 Remember that you have to book your visit to this enclave.

-Prepare swimsuit, towel and sunscreen.
+Prepare your swimsuit, towel, and sunscreen.
 The Mediterranean is at your feet…